mulekick/node-http-tunnel/README.md

 That will provide useful insights on what's actually happening under the hood during http or network transactions at large.

+**Update 01/04/2022:** client/proxy HTTP sessions are now secured by TLSv1.3, ie a TLS layer has been added at the proxy level between the clients TCP sockets and the Node.js http.server instance handling them.
+This is relevant architecture-wise as you picture clients connecting to a public-facing reverse proxy that will then tunnel (forward) the requests to production servers running in a local, isolated network.
+In such a situation, all publicly exposed traffic between the clients and the production servers is therefore encrypted.

 # How it works

 **The purpose here is to illustrate the fundamentals of proxied client/server communication, so :**